ipfabric/docs/docs/IP_Fabric_Settings/system/ca.md

 `openssl` is typically pretty good at guessing the input format.

-## Deleting a custom certificate
+## Deleting a Custom Certificate

-1. Remove relevant files/subdirectories from `/usr/local/share/ca-certificates`.
+1. Remove the relevant files/subdirectories from
+   `/usr/local/share/ca-certificates`.
 2. Run `update-ca-certificates`.